BY DAVID MADRID

 Even people loved Wally.

-Today, Wally took his time and savored the red petals.
+One day, Wally took his time and savored the red petals.
 Three flowers, that was all he ate, for if he got greedy, his bounty would soon be gone, and then how could he ever maintain his complexion, and consequently, his popularity?

 Wally gorged himself on some yellow-orange squash blossoms in the garden, then headed home to lounge on the volcanic rocks overseeing the saguaro-studded valley below.

 He crawled among the black rocks, seeking the ideal basking temperature, which for a chuckwalla is 105 degrees.

 Wally found his spot and draped himself on the rock.
 He noticed a movement below.